flojoy-ai/docs/docs/nodes/dc_types.md

 The UI could look slightly different in your version of Flojoy.
 We're constantly improving the UI.
 :::

-If you try to connect nodes with incompatible inputs and outputs an warning will pop up:
+If you try to connect nodes with incompatible inputs and outputs, a warning will pop up:

 ![image](/img/introduction/dtypes_warning.png)
 *<br/>The warning appears in the bottom right of Flojoy.*